James-Cherished-Inc/roo-research-mode/README.md

           "source": "global" // Or set to "workspace" if preferred }
         ```
-    *   **Restart VS Code:** After editing the configuration files, restart VS Code for the changes to take effect.
+    *   **Restart VS Code:** After editing the configuration files, **restart VS Code completely** for the changes to take effect and for Roo Code to attempt starting the MCP server.

-## Running the MCP Server
+## Running the MCP Server (Automatic & Manual)

-The local Perplexity MCP server needs to be running in the background for ResearchMode to function.
+*   **Automatic Startup (Recommended):** If you configured `cline_mcp_settings.json` correctly with the absolute path to `index.js`, Roo Code should automatically start the Perplexity MCP server when VS Code starts or when the configuration is loaded.
+You typically don't need to start it manually.
+*   **Manual Startup (Testing/Fallback):** If automatic startup fails or for testing purposes, you can run the server manually from your terminal:

-1.  **Navigate to the directory:**
+    1. Navigate to the repository directory: `cd /path/to/your/rooresearcher`
-    ```bash
-    cd /path/to/your/rooresearcher
-    ```
-2.  **Start the server:**
+    2. Start the server: `node index.js`
-    ```bash
-    node index.js
-    ```

     The terminal will show `MCP server on port 3000`.
-Keep this terminal running while you use ResearchMode in Roo Code.

-*(Automation Idea: For easier use, you could configure this server to run automatically on system startup using tools like `systemd` on Linux or `pm2`.)*
+You would need to keep this terminal running.
+*   **Persistent Background Execution (Advanced):** For a more robust setup where the server runs constantly in the background, consider using process managers like `pm2` (`npm install pm2 -g`, then `pm2 start index.js --name perplexity-mcp`) or configuring it as a `systemd` service on Linux.

 ## Usage

-Once set up and the MCP server is running, activate "ResearchMode" in Roo Code (it should appear in the mode selection dropdown).
+Once set up and the MCP server is running (ideally automatically managed by Roo Code), activate "ResearchMode" in Roo Code.
 You can now perform tasks like:

 *   **Code with Research:** "Refactor this Python function to use async/await.
 Search for best practices first."
 *   **Targeted Research:** "Find examples of Rust's `Result` type used with file I/O."